Hel00/dks3Api/README.md

 # Dark Souls III API

-Replicating the player class from dark souls 3 so that it's usable programmatically
 ### Usage
   Compile `playerClass.nim` file with `nim c --app:lib` then inject the produced DLL into the game